rightsimanjena/tic-tac-toe/README.md

 ## Demo

-Check out the live game here: [Your GitHub Pages URL]
+Check out the live game here: [https://rightsimanjena.github.io/tic-tac-toe/]

 ## How to Play